Lim Ji-yeon

 Lim Ji-yeon (born June 23, 1990) is a South Korean actress.
 After appearing in a number of short films and plays, she had her first feature film role in Obsessed (2014).
-The role earned her a Best New Actress nomination at the 35th Blue Dragon Film Awards, and wins at the 51st Grand Bell Awards and 51st Baeksang Arts Awards, among other accolades.

-She gained international acclaim for the Netflix hit series The Glory (2022–2023), winning her Best Supporting Actress at the 59th Baeksang Arts Awards.
-Lim is also well-known for her portrayal of the protagonist in the historical drama The Tale of Lady Ok (2024–2025).
+The role earned her Best New Actress nominations at the 35th Blue Dragon Film Awards and 51st Baeksang Arts Awards, and wins at the 51st Grand Bell Awards and 23rd Buil Film Awards.
+She gained international acclaim with the Netflix hit series The Glory (2022–2023), for which she received the Baeksang Arts Award for Best Supporting Actress, among other accolades.
+Lim subsequently starred in the mystery thriller Lies Hidden in My Garden (2023), action film Revolver (2024), historical drama The Tale of Lady Ok (2024–2025), and romantic comedy My Royal Nemesis (2026).

 Early life and education

 Lim dreamed of becoming an actress after watching the musical Cats as a child.
-Due to her parents concerns, she went to study in humanities high school.
+Due to her parents concerns, she studied humanities in high school.
 Eventually, she entered the Korea National University of Arts, where she majored in acting and started walking the path of an actress after persuading her parents.
 Lim was part of the Class of 2009 in the Department of Acting, alongside classmates such as Byun Yo-han, Suho, and Park Jeong-min.

 Career

-2011–2021: Early career beginnings
+2011–2021: Beginnings and wider recognition

 Lim debuted in 2011 through the short film Dear Catastrophe.
 She also appeared in other short films such as When September Ends in 2013.
-In 2013, Lim was cast to make her feature debut film in Obsessed directed by Kim Dae-woo while still being a student at Korea National University of Arts.
-The film was released in 2014, and her role as Jong Ga-heun earned her a few accolades such as Best New Actress in 51st Grand Bell Awards and nominated in 51st Baeksang Arts Awards.
+In 2013, while still a student, Lim was cast in the erotic romance film Obsessed directed by Kim Dae-woo.
+The film was released in 2014, and her performance as Jong Ga-heun earned her Best New Actress accolades from the prestigious Blue Dragon Film Awards, Grand Bell Awards, Buil Film Awards and Baeksang Arts Awards.